121st Fighter Squadron: District of Columbia Air National Guard

-The wartime 121st Liaison Squadron was redesignated as the 121st Fighter Squadron, and was allotted to the District of Columbia Air National Guard, on 24 May 1946.
-It was organized at Andrews Field, Maryland, and was extended federal recognition on 20 October 1946 by the National Guard Bureau.
+The squadron was redesignated the 121st Fighter Squadron, and allotted to the National Guard on 24 May 1946.
+It was organized at Andrews Field, Maryland, and was extended federal recognition on 20 October 1946.
 The squadron was equipped with P-47D Thunderbolts and was assigned to 113th Fighter Group, also a DC guard unit and was initially gained by Air Defense Command.

-The mission of the 121st Fighter Squadron was the air defense of the District of Columbia, along with southern Maryland and northern Virginia.
-Parts were no problem and many of the maintenance personnel were World War II veterans so readiness was quite high and the planes were often much better maintained than their USAF counterparts.
+The mission of the 121st Squadron was the air defense of the District of Columbia, along with southern Maryland and northern Virginia.
+Parts were no problem and many of the maintenance personnel were World War II veterans, so readiness was quite high and the planes were often much better maintained than their USAF counterparts.
 In some ways, the postwar Air National Guard was almost like a flying country club and a pilot could often show up at the field, check out an aircraft and go flying.
 However, the unit also had regular military exercises that kept up proficiency and in gunnery and bombing contests they would often score at least as well or better than active-duty USAF units, given the fact that most ANG pilots were World War II combat veterans.

 In December 1949 the 121st Fighter Squadron converted from its P-47s to F-84C Thunderjets as the first Air National Guard squadron to be equipped with jet aircraft.
 It was not to be a happy relationship.
 During 1950, the 121st had lost four Thunderjets in accidents, and two more to undetermined other causes.

 On 30 August 1950 the squadron lost a single Republic F-84 Thunderjet during a routine weather training mission of two aircraft.
-After passing southbound near Gettysburg, Pennsylvania, the F-84C exploded in mid-air at tree height, left a large crater in a field, and scattered wreckage over 3 acres (1.2 hectares) of the Hilbert cornfield near the Maryland intersection of the Harney and Bollinger School roads.
+After passing southbound near Gettysburg, Pennsylvania, the F-84C exploded in mid-air at tree height, left a large crater in a field, and scattered wreckage over 3 acres (1.2 ha) of the Hilbert cornfield near the Maryland intersection of the Harney and Bollinger School roads.
 Along with small parts of the aircraft, a few remains of the pilot were recovered; and the element leader in the lead F-84, 1st Lt.
-William L. Hall, reported "Alkire had not radioed of any difficulty before the explosion."
+William L. Hall, reported "Alkire had not radioed of any difficulty before the explosion".